Cary, Maine

-Cary is an unorganized township in Aroostook County, Maine, and part of the state's Unorganized Territory.
+Cary is an unorganized township and former plantation in Aroostook County, Maine, United States, and is part of the unorganized territory of South Aroostook, Maine.
 As of the 2010 census, it had a population of 218.

 History

 Cary was settled in 1824.
 It was organized as Plantation Number 11, Range 1 on June 30, 1859; this organization was made official by the legislature on February 21, 1878.
 It was organized as Cary Plantation on January 27, 1883; this organization was made official by the legislature on March 5, 1895.

 In July 2015, Cary Plantation residents began a plan to deorganize and become residents of the Maine Unorganized Territory.
 However, in March 2016, the Maine Legislature rejected the plantation's application, citing the financial burden deorganization would add to the remaining municipalities in Aroostook County.

 On October 3, 2017, residents again voted to deorganize, this time by a vote of 85 to 6, citing their rapidly increasing tax burden.
 The state legislature accepted their second deorganization proposal with an act that became law on April 21, 2018.
 On November 6, 2018, Cary residents voted to confirm the plantation's deorganization by a vote of 105 to 4.
 Cary became part of Maine's Unorganized Territory on July 1, 2019.